MacLemon/CongressChecklist/README.md

 ## Securing your devices
 All security measures for devices on public Internet networks also apply here – threats might come from untrusted devices _within_, as well as from maleficent third parties _outside_ the Congress network.
 Of course you should have these measures in place everywhere and all the time since event networks are no more or no less dangerous than the internet in general.

 Read the [How to survive guide][1] in the Congress Wiki.
-There are many excellent tips in there or consult you local [CryptoParty][33] meetup.
+There are many excellent tips in there or consult you local [CryptoParty][33] meetup, CCC ERFA or hackspace friends.

 ### Backups
 Make fresh backups of ALL the devices you bring to CCCongress.
 Test that you can actually restore data from those backups!
+Have something to backup your laptop on site as well.

 ### BIOS/EFI Password